 "No. I was his only child."

-“Yes, he wanted me to see him as his father.”
+"Yes, he wanted to see me as his child.
+And he was my father."

 "Would you say you had two fathers?"